 The Most Common Reasons for Divorce

-While people divorce for their own individual reasons, themes emerge.
-Though the specifics may be different in each case, there are common reasons for divorce.
+While people divorce for their own reasons, larger themes emerge.
+Though the specifics may vary in each case, there are common reasons for divorce.

 Filing for divorce represents a difficult but often necessary choice.
 It requires thought, consideration, and support.
 Many people grapple with this major decision, feel isolated, and struggle with their reasons for wanting to end a marriage.